sachinsharma1507/myproject/README.md

 This repository is built step by step.

-It now includes steps for GitHub.
+It now includes steps for GitHub integration.